g-thacker/online-store-web-app/readme.txt

-store-database-script.sql will create and populate the database and table used by this web app.

-There are comments in the .java and .jsp files regarding the specifications provided by the professor.
-I am confident this submission fully meets the requirements we were provided.
-If any questions arise or I can help clear up any confusion about what was requested, please do not hesitate to contact me at get26@txstate.edu .

-The following is the entirety of the instructions Dr. Visinescu provided us:
+The following is the entirety of the assignment instructions:

 "
 In this project you will create a shopping page with products populated from a database.
 The name of the database is Store and the name of the table of products is Products.
 The name of the pictures is pic1, pic2...pic10.